ajitzero/ng-auto-animate/libs/ng-auto-animate/README.md

 - ✅ Standalone Directive, for Angular v17 and above.
 Tested on Node 20.x, but should work on previous versions.
 - ✅ Custom `InjectionToken` for configuring global settings and plugins.
+- ✅ Works in SSR-based apps, after the view is initialized on the client-side.

 ## Why a new wrapper library?